Fuller Mountain by Hancocks Comb in North Fork Snoqualmie / 福樂山

 Fuller Mountain Summit Views

 The summit itself didn’t boast views.
-So I followed Mike’s GPS track a short way east through more trees to the opening above the buttress.
-I looked out to the long ridgeline down to Mount Si and Rattlesnake Mountain.
+Soon, I briefly followed Mike’s GPS track east through more trees to the opening above the buttress.
+From the rocks, I immediately saw the long ridgeline to Mount Si and Rattlesnake Mountain.

 What a glorious day in the neighborhood!
 At under 2000′, the mountain had more to show than the credit I gave it beforehand.
-After a 45-minute visit, the pups and I left the sunshine back into the shade.
+After a 45-minute visit in warm temperatures, the pups and I returned to the shade.

 Southeastern panoramic view